 We also offer the latest in Alternative Non-Invasive Lung cancer therapies, including:

 T lymphocyte immunotherapy is not appropriate for all stages and can be used to treat subcutaneous and lung tumors using modified immune cell therapy.
 Our treatment protocol works by isolating and expanding immune cells to target the metabolic disease and slow down further cell proliferation.
-This action subsequently inhibits the rapid rate of tumor growth [1].
-The underlying model of action for the treatment can be attributed mainly to the results of angiogenesis (creation of new blood cells/vessels).
+This action subsequently inhibits tumor growth [1].
+The underlying model of action for the treatment is primarily driven by angiogenesis (the formation of new blood vessels).

 Small cell lung cancer (SCLC) is an aggressive form of lung cancer characterized by rapid growth and early metastasis.
 The primary treatment options for SCLC typically include chemotherapy, radiation therapy, and, in some cases, surgery.
 However, patients may consider alternative or complementary treatments alongside conventional treatments.
 These alternatives often focus on managing symptoms, improving quality of life, and potentially enhancing the effectiveness of standard therapies, especially those with a diagnosis due to genotoxic exposure.

-Current gene therapies plus regenerative therapies are combined with HSC+ cells and used to treat respiratory conditions such as lung disease, COPD, emphysema, liver disease, Idiopathic Pulmonary Fibrosis, and pancreatitis.
+Current genetic and regenerative therapies are combined with HSC+ cells and used to treat respiratory conditions such as lung disease, COPD, emphysema, liver disease, Idiopathic Pulmonary Fibrosis, and pancreatitis.
 Mesenchymal and dendritic cells can be used in conjunction with traditional radiotherapy, and chemotherapy treatments have proven to help promote the rapid restoration of the patient’s peripheral blood parameters after irradiation and chemotherapy alternatives for patients with kidney cancer.
 [2]

-Recovery does take time, but patients have been shown to make significant physical improvements in overall body function, and using cells from the patient also helps to prevent the severe complications and side effects associated with irradiation with an improved quality of life.[3]
+Recovery does take time, but patients have been shown to make significant physical improvements in overall body function.
+Using the patient’s own cells also helps prevent severe complications and side effects associated with irradiation, improving quality of life.[3]

-Cancer research programs at Chulaborn Hospital and Queen Sirikit Cancer Center have been recognized worldwide as we aim to maximize lung function despite the disease’s aggressive nature.[4]
+Cancer research programs at Chulaborn Hospital and Queen Sirikit Cancer Center have been recognized worldwide for their efforts to maximize lung function despite the disease’s aggressive nature.[4]
 With that, our deeper purpose is to slowly reach that point wherein certain death is not imminent as it used to be in the past for cancer patients.
 We believe that through our research and technology initiatives, advanced treatments for stage 4 pancreatic cancer, colon cancer, and late-stage prostate cancer have become a reality [5]

 T-cell-based therapies, particularly those involving genetically modified T-cells, are an exciting new development in cancer treatment, including for lung cancer.
-The primary approach involves CAR T-cell therapy and T-cell receptor (TCR) therapy, both of which are forms of immunotherapy designed to harness and enhance the body’s immune system to target and kill cancer cells.
+The primary approach involves CAR T-cell and T-cell receptor (TCR) therapies, both forms of immunotherapy that harness and enhance the body’s immune system to target and eliminate cancer cells.

-Chimeric Antigen Receptor (CAR) T-cell therapy is a type of immunotherapy where a patient’s T-cells are genetically engineered to better recognize and attack cancer cells.
+Chimeric Antigen Receptor (CAR) T-cell therapy is an immunotherapy in which a patient’s T cells are genetically engineered to better recognize and attack cancer cells.
 Here’s how it generally works at the Regeneration Center:

-While CAR T-cell therapy has shown remarkable success in treating some types of blood cancers (like leukemia and lymphoma), its application to solid tumors such as lung cancer, including both small cell and non-small cell lung cancer, is more complex.
+While CAR T-cell therapy has shown remarkable success in treating certain blood cancers (such as leukemia and lymphoma), its application to solid tumors, including lung cancer (small cell and non-small cell), is more complex.
 Challenges of CAR T-cell therapy include:

 TCR therapy is another form of T-cell therapy that differs from CAR T-cell therapy in how it recognizes cancer cells.
 Unlike CAR T-cells that recognize surface antigens, TCR-engineered T-cells recognize antigens presented by the major histocompatibility complex (MHC) on the surface of cancer cells.
-This target specificity in TCR therapies allows us to target a broader range of antigens, including intracellular proteins, which are not accessible to CAR T-cells.
+This target specificity in TCR therapies enables targeting a broader range of antigens, including intracellular proteins that are not accessible to CAR T cells.

-Similar to CAR T-cell therapy, TCR therapy involves extracting a patient’s T-cells, genetically modifying them to express a specific TCR targeting a tumor-associated antigen, expanding these modified T-cells, and infusing them back into the patient.
-TCR therapy is potentially more versatile than CAR T-cell therapy for solid tumors like lung cancer because it can target a broader range of antigens.
+Similar to CAR T-cell therapy, TCR therapy involves extracting a patient’s T cells, genetically modifying them to express a specific TCR targeting a tumor-associated antigen, expanding the modified cells, and infusing them back into the patient.
+TCR therapy may be more versatile than CAR T-cell therapy for solid tumors such as lung cancer because it can target a broader range of antigens.
 However, it also faces challenges related to the tumor microenvironment and the need for precise matching between the TCR and the patient’s MHC type.

 Our goal is to guide you every step of the way.
-Our medical team will examine your needs thoroughly to determine the ideal protocol.
-Regeneration center cancer protocols are based on proven clinical trial results and offer a comprehensive cancer treatment program specifically targeting
+Our medical team will thoroughly assess your needs to determine the optimal protocol.
+Regeneration center cancer protocols are based on proven clinical trial results and offer a comprehensive cancer treatment program that specifically targets lymph nodes and malignancies with minimal side effects.
+Cancer treatments in Thailand are customized to each patient’s needs, without chemotherapy or radiation therapy.
+Our doctors must consider other factors, such as the patient’s underlying medical conditions and history.

-We aim to provide advanced and customized treatment using our doctors’ intense training, international expertise, and state-of-the-art medical facilities.
+We aim to provide advanced, customized treatment through our doctors’ rigorous training, international expertise, and state-of-the-art medical facilities.
 Together, we will work toward that stage of remission, where you may be safely declared cancer-free without any further chances for remission.
-It is of utmost importance to us that we provide you with a sensible treatment plan that can help eradicate the disease without any complications or compromise lung function or any adjacent internal organs.
+It is of utmost importance to us to provide you with a sensible treatment plan that can help eradicate the disease without complications and without compromising lung function or adjacent internal organs.

-To determine eligibility and get exact prices along with a day-by-day treatment outline, our oncologists will need to better understand the patient’s existing needs via recent histological results, Biopsies, genetic tests, blood tests, x-rays, scans, bone marrow sample results, or clinical diagnosis from your oncologist.
+To determine eligibility and provide total fixed prices, along with a day-by-day treatment plan, our oncologists will need to better understand the patient’s current needs based on recent histological results, Biopsies, genetic tests, blood tests, X-rays, scans, bone marrow sample results, or a clinical diagnosis from your oncologist.

 If you or a loved one has been diagnosed with cancer, be aware of alternative medical solutions to fight cancer using HSC+ immune cells.
-Take the first step toward treatment by allowing your care to be handled by our team of experts in our advanced facility.
+Take the first step toward treatment by entrusting your care to our team of experts in our advanced facility.
 We are here to help.
 To learn more about our safe and effective treatment options for lung cancer, please contact us today.

 [1] ^ Mulvihill, Michael S, Johannes R Kratz, Patrick Pham, David M Jablons, and Biao He.
 2012.
 The role of stem cells in airway repair: implications for the origins of lung cancer.
 Chinese journal of cancer, no. 2 (November 1). doi:10.5732/cjc.012.10097. https://www.ncbi.nlm.nih.gov/pubmed/23114089